Skip to main content

 Download the editable Word files, customize the notice on your own device, and keep a completed or served copy for your records.

-This product includes three editable Microsoft Word files: the Notice to Pay Rent or Vacate, Mailing / Delivery Cover Sheet, and #10 Mailing Envelope.
+This product includes three editable Microsoft Word files: the Texas Notice to Pay Rent or Vacate, an optional Mailing / Delivery Cover Sheet, and a #10 Mailing Envelope.
+The cover sheet and envelope are delivery aids only; keep separate proof of § 24.005 delivery.

-• Notice to Pay Rent or Vacate Tenant-facing notice with landlord use notes, delivery certificate, and record checklist Word
+• Notice to Pay Rent or Vacate Editable Texas § 24.005 nonpayment notice with landlord instructions, certificate of delivery, and record checklist Word

-• Mailing / Delivery Cover Sheet Companion cover for mailed or hand-delivered notices Word
+• Mailing / Delivery Cover Sheet Optional mailing or delivery cover sheet; not a substitute for § 24.005 delivery proof Word

-• #10 Mailing Envelope Pre-formatted envelope with return and recipient blocks Word
+• #10 Mailing Envelope Pre-formatted #10 envelope with return and recipient address blocks Word

 Self-help notice overview

-Using a Texas notice to vacate or notice to quit
+Using a Texas Notice to Pay Rent or Vacate Packet

 Texas notice requirements and usage notes